Alex1990/autoresize-textarea/README.md

 ## Options

 You can pass an configurable object as the first parameter.
-If you passed a function as the first parameter, it will be treated as `callback` option.
+If you passed a function as the first parameter, it will be treated as `onresizeheight` option.

 - **maxHeight**